ExHalationZQ/learngit/readme.txt

     }
     return 0;
 }
-altered by master
+//altered by master
-alter by zq
+//alter by zq
+//I have fallen to the last version